Vietnamese people: Early history and Chinese rule

+The Kinh Vietnamese have dual ancestry from Đông Sơn-related peoples and southern China, like Mường peoples. Đông Sơn-related peoples are believed to be genetically and craniometrically discontinuous from the previous Hoabinhian hunter-gatherers of northern Vietnam due to extensive admixture with East Asian populations.
+Another study, however, suggests some affinities between present Kinh Vietnamese and hunter-gatherers from the Con Co Ngua site in Thanh Hoa, Vietnam about 6.2 k cal BP, who were phenotypically closer to Late Pleistocene Southeast Asians and modern Melanesians and Aboriginal Australians.
+They also share the highest genetic drift with protohistoric Vat Komnou individuals, who have 37–44% South Asian ancestry, along with Khmers.
+However, this most likely reflects their ancestors contributing to the East Asian component of these individuals.

-The earliest reference of the proto-Vietnamese in Chinese annals was the Lạc (Chinese: Luo), Lạc Việt, or the Dongsonian, an ancient tribal confederacy of perhaps polyglot Austroasiatic and Kra-Dai speakers occupied the Red River Delta.
-The Lạc developed the metallurgical Đông Sơn Culture and the Văn Lang chiefdom, ruled by the semi-mythical Hùng kings.
-To the south of the Dongsonians was the Sa Huỳnh Culture of the Austronesian Chamic people.
-Around 400–200 BC, the Lạc came to contact with the Âu Việt (a splinter group of Tai people) and the Sinitic people from the north.
-According to a late third or early fourth century AD Chinese chronicle, the leader of the Âu Việt, Thục Phán, conquered Văn Lang and deposed the last Hùng king.
-Having submissions of Lạc lords, Thục Phán proclaimed himself King An Dương of Âu Lạc kingdom.
+The Đông Sơn culture was pioneered by the Lạc Việt peoples, who also founded the Văn Lang chiefdom, ruled by the semi-mythical Hùng kings.
+To the south of the Dongsonians/Lạc Việt was the Sa Huỳnh culture of the Austronesian Chamic people.
+Around 400–200 BC, the Lạc Việt interacted with the Âu Việt, a splinter group of Tai people from southern China, and Sinitic peoples from further north.
+According to a late-third- or early-fourth-century AD Chinese chronicle, Thục Phán, the leader of the Âu Việt, conquered Văn Lang and deposed the last Hùng king.
+Having submissions of Lạc lords, Thục Phán proclaimed himself King An Dương of Âu Lạc kingdom, uniting the Lạc Việt and Âu Việt tribes.

-In 179 BC, Zhao Tuo, a Chinese general who has established the Nanyue state in modern-day Southern China, annexed Âu Lạc, and began the Sino-Vietic interaction that lasted in a millennium.
-In 111 BC, the Han Empire conquered Nanyue, brought the Northern Vietnam region under Han rule.
+In 179 BC, Zhao Tuo, a Chinese general who established the Nanyue state in modern-day southern China, annexed Âu Lạc, which initiated Sino-Vietic interaction that lasted for a millennium.
+In 111 BC, the Han Empire conquered Nanyue, which also brought northern Vietnam under Han rule.